o-k-1/travel-agent/README.md

 # travel-agent

-A Claude Code plugin that plans a trip end to end and ships the artifacts you actually use on the
+A plugin that plans a trip end to end and ships the artifacts you actually use on the
 ground: a Word itinerary, per-city site guides with clustered day sequencing, editorial guides mined from the travel press, and Google Maps import CSVs where **every pin carries its opening hours, its reservation lead time, and its closed days**.